What Makes A Great

 A user-friendly design will entice consumers into browsing your products and all of this can be done in a number of simple ways below.

-Good Ecommerce Websites Have Great Search and Navigation
+Top E-commerce Websites Have Great Search and Navigation

-A steady rule for any ecommerce website is to make sure every product is no more than 3 clicks away.
+A steady rule for any ecommerce website designer is to make sure every product is no more than 3 clicks away.

 For example, the high street is fiercely competitive and so are their retailer online shops.
 See how Next, has an easy to find selection through the funnel of men’s clothing.
 This a clear example of one of the best ecommerce websites.